ABOUT ST. MICHAEL

 Statement of Faith

-Click here to learn more about what we believe as members of the Lutheran Church-Missouri Synod.
+To learn more about what we believe as members of the Lutheran Church-Missouri Synod, click here.

 We believe that the Holy Bible is the inspired, inerrant word of God and is the basis and authority for all matters of faith and life.
 As Lutherans, We believe that the Lutheran Confessions of 1580 are an accurate exhibition of what the Bible teaches.
-These confession include the three ecumenical or universal creeds of the Christian Church, namely; the Nicene Creed, the Apostles’ Creed, and the Athanasian Creed all of which confess one God in three persons ( Father, Son, and Holy Spirit).
+These confessions include the three ecumenical or universal creeds of the Christian Church, namely; the Nicene Creed, the Apostles’ Creed, and the Athanasian Creed all of which confess one God in three persons (Father, Son, and Holy Spirit).

 We believe in Jesus Christ as true God and true man and our only Savior from the just penalty for our sin.
 Jesus saved us by living a perfect obedience in our place, paying the death penalty that our sins deserve with His own death on the cross, and bodily rising from the dead so that we too might rise from the dead on the last day and spend eternity in the bliss of heaven with our Savior and all true believers in Him.